Timeshift tutorial

 nano config

-Because OMLx is setup with grub2, for snapshots to work, we will need to uncomment lines 103, 135, 141.
+Because OMLx is set up with grub2, for snapshots to work, we will need to uncomment lines 103, 135, 141.

 For those using nano, press ctrl+/ and type in 130 and press enter on your keyboard.
 Now remove the # from the beginning of the line, thus uncommenting it.
-Repeat these steps for line 135 and line 141.
+Repeat these steps for 135 and 141.
 In order, the following lines should now be uncommented:

 GRUB_BTRFS_GRUB_DIRNAME="/boot/grub2"